cockroachdb/docs/v1.1/architecture/transaction-layer.md

 #### Max Clock Offset Enforcement

 CockroachDB requires moderate levels of clock synchronization to preserve data consistency.
-For this reason, when a node detects that its clock is out of synch with at least half of the other nodes in the cluster by 80% of the maximum offset allowed (500ms by default), **it crashes immediately**.
+For this reason, when a node detects that its clock is out of sync with at least half of the other nodes in the cluster by 80% of the maximum offset allowed (500ms by default), **it crashes immediately**.

 This avoids the risk of violating [serializable consistency](https://en.wikipedia.org/wiki/Serializability) and causing stale reads and write skews, but it's important to prevent clocks from drifting too far in the first place by running [NTP](http://www.ntp.org/) or other clock synchronization software on each node.